Nabcellent/wasiliana/README.md

 [license]: https://github.com/nabcellent/wasiliana/blob/main/LICENSE

 This is a <i>Typescript</i> package that interfaces with the [Wasiliana](https://wasiliana.com/) Api.
-The API enables you to initiate mobile Sms notifications.
+The API enables you to initiate mobile SMS notifications.

 ## Documentation